MicrosoftDocs/dynamics-365-fraud-protection/content/promo-code-redemption-error.md

 > [!NOTE]
 > You or another administrator may have disabled the **AllowAdHocSubscriptions** PowerShell setting to prevent certain types of signups at your company.
 It is recommended that you check with your colleagues before following the steps below.

-## Temporarily enable ad hoc subscriptions
+## Solution: Temporarily enable ad hoc subscriptions

 To temporarily enable ad hoc subscriptions, follow these steps.